linhqyy/AnimateDiff/README.md

 - Loading of multiple LoRAs (Without degrading the network with each generation)
 - Longer videos via moving context window (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
 - 100% inference speed due to fp16 (Credit to https://github.com/dajes/AnimateDiff/tree/longer_videos)
+- `28/07/2023` Download models via UI
 - `29/07/2023` Init image.
-Euler sampler is disabled when using
+Euler sampler is disabled when using init images.
+(Original implementation by https://github.com/talesofai/AnimateDiff)

 ## Todo
-- ~~Random seed doesn't seem to be working properly~~
-- Init image
+- Implement rife-ncnn-vulkan (Idea from https://github.com/neggles/animatediff-cli)
+- Load/Save from configs
 - Configs tab
-- ~~Download models via UI~~
-- Load/Save from configs
-- Implement rife-ncnn-vulkan (Idea from https://github.com/neggles/animatediff-cli)

 ## Why not build this as an A1111 extension?
 - There's already an A1111 Extension at https://github.com/continue-revolution/sd-webui-animatediff